June 26, 2025

 While driving around Iceland, you will drive on many types of roads.
-The roads are categorized into four different groups:
+The roads in Iceland are categorized into four different groups:

 National roads